Skip to main content

 Pruning

-Shear the entire plant by one-third in early spring (March–April), removing previous year's flower stems.
-This annual shearing is non-optional — unsheared plants become leggy and bare at the base within 3–4 years.
-Do not cut into old bare wood (it will not regenerate).
+Shear the entire plant by one-third of the previous year's growth in early spring (March or April) before the new season's growth emerges, removing the previous year's spent flower racemes and the upper third of the stems.
+This annual shearing is non-optional for long-term plant health because unsheared plants become leggy and bare at the base within 3–4 years, and shearing must stay in the live-wood zone above the bare lower stems because the species does not regenerate from cuts into old bare wood.

 Pruning Schedule